 Epidermolysis Bullosa (EB) is a rare disease whereby the skin blisters and peels at the slightest touch.
 Living with EB has been likened to living with third degree burns.
 It is very painful, and sufferers must be bandaged every day with dressings to protect and medicate their wounds.

 It is estimated that there are around 1,000 people in Australia who have some form of EB and over 500,000 worldwide.
 It occurs in all racial and ethnic groups and affects males and females equally.
 EB may not always be evident at birth.
 Milder cases of EB may become apparent when a child crawls, walks, runs or when young adults become more physically active.
+Patients living with EB are faced with daily challenge, as no cure exists and current therapies under development have faced both safety and technical challenges.
+EB is an area of unmet medical needs with current management focusing on relieving patient pain, stopping infections and providing dressings which are passive and do not address the symptoms associated with EB including severe scarring, infections and development of squamous cell carcinoma.
+Urgent research is needed to develop therapies that address these symptoms and for that we need your funding support.

 The A – Z of Skin